-- Midamar Corporation and Islamic Services of America have been ordered to forfeit \$600,000 in the US District Court. - Three defendants-William, Jalel and Yahya Aossey admitted to a scheme involving falsification of export certificates to ship Halal beef to customers in Malaysia and Indonesia. - They faced up to 5 years in jail plus a \$250,000 fine for a felony conspiracy violation plus 1 year and \$100,000 for each misdemeanor charge.
+- Midamar Corporation and Islamic Services of America have been ordered to forfeit \$600,000 in the US District Court.
+Three defendants-William, Jalel and Yahya Aossey admitted to a scheme involving falsification of export certificates to ship Halal beef to customers in Malaysia and Indonesia. - They faced up to 5 years in jail plus a \$250,000 fine for a felony conspiracy violation plus I year and \$100,000 for each misdemeanor charge. - ( 2009)Stewart Parnell (Peanut Corporation of America) was sentenced to 28 years in prison based on a felony-'Intent to defraud based on emails and fabricated certificates of analysis of his peanut product shipments.' - The sentence was historic, marking the first sentence of significant jail time for causing foodborne illness.
+US prosecutors have won convictions in 4 other foodborne outbreak cases in the last 3 years (e.g., the DeCosters and the Jensens).